 - The Wall Street Journal

 You can also use any tools that come with your investing account or speak to a financial planner or advisor for more personalized help.
+Stock picks through a service are a viable option.

 How much should I invest?